-- The development limit (construction envelope) must be clearly defined and delineated and a line be staked and clearly marked in the field prior to any development activities occurring on the site.
+- 1. The development limit (construction envelope) must be clearly defined and delineated and a line be staked and clearly marked in the field prior to any development activities occurring on the site.
 Grading of the site and removal or addition of fill shall be restricted to the proposed work area. - 2.
 Functioning erosion and sediment control measures shall be installed along the development limit prior to the commencement of any site preparation activities (e.g., grading, placement of fill).
 The silt fence should be inspected and maintained throughout the construction phase and remain in place until the soils are stabilized and re-vegetated.
-The silt fence also serves as a visual and physical barrier for construction crews. - 3.
-The overall existing drainage patterns for the lot will be maintained. - Removal of vegetation within the building envelope shall be done outside of the peak breeding bird season (April 15th - August 15th) as per Environment and Climate Change Canada's guidelines. - 5.
-Any areas outside of buildings and built infrastructure shall be vegetated as soon as possible after construction to stabilize the soils and re-establish vegetation cover. - 6.
-Where feasible, native trees, shrubs, grasses and/or wildflower seed mixes shall be used. - 7.
-Client to obtain relevant permits from the Township and LSRCA. - 8.
-An ecological offsetting plan and calculations be completed for any wooded areas or buffers that are within the development envelope. - 9.
+The silt fence also serves as a visual and physical barrier for construction crews, as well as exclusionary fencing to potential reptiles and amphibians who may try to enter the Site. - 3.
+Ensure installation of silt fencing occurs outside of active turtle season (November 1 to April 1) to reduce likelihood of turtles entering construction areas for egg laying. - 4.
+No development to occur within 30m of man-made pond and wetland - 5.
+No development to occur within 10m of GHD modified dripline - 6.
+No development to occur within 6m LTSTS (top of bank) - 7.
+Implement downward facing lights to minimize light infiltration in woodland. - 8.
+The overall existing drainage patterns for the lot will be maintained. - 9.
+Removal of vegetation within the building envelope shall be done outside of the peak breeding bird season (April 1 August 31) as per Environment and Climate Change Canada's guidelines. - 10.
+Ensure any tree removal is conducted outside of the active bat season for South Ontario (April 1 September 30). - 11.
+Any areas outside of buildings and built infrastructure shall be vegetated as soon as possible after construction to stabilize the soils and re-establish vegetation cover. - 12.
+Where feasible, native trees, shrubs, grasses and/or wildflower seed mixes shall be used. - 13.
+Client to obtain relevant permits from the Township and LSRCA. - 14.
+An ecological offsetting plan and calculations be completed for any wooded areas or buffers that are within the development envelope. - 15.
 No near or in-water work.
 In the event that the site plan changes to include any works near or in-water the site plan shall be reviewed by a professional biologist.
-Additional field work and permitting may be required by the Department of Fisheries and Oceans, LSRCA, MNRF and the township. - 10.
-The development limit shall be situated as per the site plan and silt fencing and/or temporary snow fence be installed along that construction envelop prior to any site preparation activities. - 11.
-Removal of vegetation within the construction envelope be removed outside the peak breeding bird season (May 1 to July 31st). - 12.
-Grading of the site and removal or addition of fill be restricted to the proposed work areas.
-Functioning sediment control measures must be in place prior to and during the construction phase, and remain in place until all bare or exposed soils have become stabilized (i.e., vegetated). - 13.
-An active invasive species management program be conducted to contain the spread of invasive species into the woodlands.
+Additional field work and permitting may be required by the Department of Fisheries and Oceans, LSRCA, MNRF and the township. - 16.
+The development limit shall be situated as per the site plan and silt fencing and/or temporary snow fence be installed along that construction envelop prior to any site preparation activities.